Ajman0525/Conways-Game-of-Life/README.md

-# Generating Conway's Game of Life using Python
+# Conway's Game of Life: Implemented with Test-Driven Development Approach
 A simulation of Conway’s Game of Life built using Python and developed following the Test-Driven Development (TDD) approach.
 The project demonstrates the application of automated testing and Python-based visualization using Pygame.